enricostara/eventure/README.md

-# Eventick
+# Eventure

 A Python library providing a robust, type-safe event system for game development and simulation.
-Eventick offers event tracking, time-based event management, and a powerful event bus with wildcard subscription support.
+Eventure offers event tracking, time-based event management, and a powerful event bus with wildcard subscription support.

 ## Features